 Burundi is a small landlocked country at the crossroads of East and Central Africa, straddling the crest of the Nile-Congo watershed.
 Sandwiched between Rwanda, the Democratic Republic of Congo and Tanzania, Burundi has beautiful Lake Tanganyika for much of its western border.
 The capital of Bujumbura borders the Lake, and is the port of export.
 The coffee can be exported from Mombasa, Kenya or Dar es Salaam, Tanzania, but both are long overland routes that can experience delays on the road or at port.
 This can affect the condition of the coffee greatly, and is a huge challenge in preserving the original quality of Burundi coffee.

-Coffee has somewhat similar history here as neighboring Rwanda.
-These are wet-processed coffees, but often employ a two-stage fermentation method, as you might find in Kenya.
+Burundi is traditionally a wet-processed coffee, with stations often employing a two-stage fermentation method as you might find in Kenya.
 Their practices in coffee wet-milling are definitely good, provided they are followed.
 If the coffee that is selected includes unripe cherry, a good washing station will ask the farmer to sort these particular cherries out.
-The under-ripe coffee can still be submitted separately at some stations and often are purchased for the same price in order to avoid penalizing the farmer (this needs to be considered in terms of quality - stations that pay on different scales based on quality of cherry selection motivates the farmer to pick better).
+The under-ripe coffee can still be submitted separately at some stations and often are purchased for the same price in order to avoid penalizing the farmer.
+(This needs to be considered in terms of quality - stations that pay on different scales based on quality of cherry selection motivates the farmer to pick better).